umyakar/a4-UtkuYakar/README.md

 Do the following to complete this assignment:

 1. Implement your project with the above requirements.
-3. Test your project to make sure that when someone goes to your main page on Glitch/Heroku/etc., it displays correctly.
+3. Test your project to make sure that when someone goes to your main page on Render, etc., it displays correctly.
 4. Ensure that your project has the proper naming scheme `a4-firstname-lastname` so we can find it.
 5. Fork this repository and modify the README to the specifications below.
 Be sure to add *all* project files.
 6. Create and submit a Pull Request to the original repo.
 Name the pull request using the following template: `a4-firstname-lastname`.